shapoorhamid/datasciencecoursera/README.md

 # datasciencecoursera.
-this text is simply for confirming that repository works!
+this text is simply for confirming that repository works!and Yes